OfficialRuby/longevity-interview/README.md

 # Longevity Interview Exercise

 ## Description
+This exercise comprises of two seperate cards,
-This project demonstrates the parsing of user supplied data via file upload and RESTful communication of Gadget and IoT devices to backend service.
+This project demonstrates the parsing of user supplied data via file upload, RESTful communication of Gadget and IoT devices to backend service and Rewarding user for performing a specific task.

-### How it works
+### How File Upload Section Works
 The project enables user to upload a **CSV** file from their mobile or desktop devices.

 The project also allow an electronic device to independenlty communicated with a backend sever using a recognicezed authentication key.

+The first project folder can be found [here](user_input/)
+### How User Rewarding Works

+The second part of this project works by rewarding user's with $LONG Token for completing a task, task are created when the user signs up and the users are awarded the moment they complete a specific task.

+The second project folder can be found [here](reward/)
 ## Dependencies
 ### Major Dependencies
 This project was tested on a Debian 11 environment with the following packages installed: